 “Most of my patients do not have sex any more – such a shame.
 They change once their HRT is right.
 I am amazed how few women have sex and put up with it.
 Also don’t know how their husbands cope.
 They also often say they have never been asked about sex by anyone before and are pleased to have the opportunity to talk about it.
 I usually recommend Jo Divine”.

 I recorded a podcast with Dr Newson about Sex and the Menopause, talking about intimate health including using suitable sexual lubricants and vaginal moisturisers, how sex toys can help you regain your sex life and how to talk to your partner about enjoying sexual intimacy and pleasure.

 I was thrilled to be mentioned as a resource for sexual intimacy and pleasure advice in addition to Jo Divine in Dr Louise Newson’s first book, a Haynes Manual on Menopause – a definitive guide to help women, their partners and families cut through the plethora of misinformation and take a straightforward look at menopause and in Dr Philippa Kay’s book, The M Word.

 I am also a member of a Vagina Atrophy (VA) group.
 Jane Lewis who set up this group kindly wrote an article for our website to help other women with Vagina Atrophy.

 In March 2019 I had a stand at the West Middlesex Menopause Symposium for both staff and healthcare professionals working in gynaecology.
-It was really good to hear the Occupational Health nurse suggest setting up a menopause support group for staff as many women struggle with symptoms at work, some even having to give up their careers.
+It was wonderful to hear the Occupational Health nurse suggest setting up a menopause support group for staff, as many women struggle with symptoms at work, some even having to give up their careers.